project-slippi/slippi-wiki/SPEC.md

 # The metadata element
 The metadata element contains any miscellaneous data relevant to the game but not directly provided by Melee.
 Unlike all the other data defined in this doc, which was basically stored as a binary stream, the data in the metadata element is pure UBJSON.

-The metadata element can be read individually to save time with a bit of effort.
+The metadata element can be read individually to save processing time with a bit of effort.
 For a complete file, the raw element will indicate its size, meaning the entire data block can be skipped in order to extract just the metadata element.

 Key | Type | Description
 | --- | --- | --- |